Transmission Fluid Change on Sprinter Van

 Partial Fluid Change 1.5 hours

-This way used by most shops in USA (95%) and MB dealership, (check your mechanic)!
-Open plug and drain only half of the old liquid and then unscrew the pan pour out the remnants.
+This way is used by most shops in USA (95%) and MB dealership, (check your mechanic)!
+Open the plug and drain only half of the old liquid and then unscrew the pan and pour out the remnants.
 (Attention: no drain fluid from torque converter).
 We are not doing this fake service, it is just replacing half of the old fluid.

 (we do not recommend this method!)